 Connecting Siblings Separated by Foster Care

-Average number of sibling visits per year
+Average number of online sibling visits annually during the pandemic

 Referred families are offered sibling visits

-Sponsored events per year including Camp Connections
+Sponsored online events per year to connect siblings

 • Working with the Hawaii State Department of Health Services to receive referrals of separated siblings in the Hawaii Foster Care System.